RHIT-CSSE/csse332/docs/zz_project.md

 ## Why modules?
 Imagine you are running a version of Linux and you are quite happy with it, but then you decide to purchase a new gaming controller, or a new recording device (let's stick with the controller so I don't have to write everything twice).
-Your controller a designed by a fancy new company and they decided that their devices will adhere to a completely new communication protocol that they invented, let's call it _WeKnowBetterProtocol_.
+Your controller is designed by a fancy new company and they decided that their devices will adhere to a completely new communication protocol that they invented, let's call it _WeKnowBetterProtocol_.
-So you decide, to plug your controller in through USB, and then nothing happens!
+So you decide to plug your controller in through USB, and then nothing happens!
 Well, the current version of Linux you have does not speak _WeKnowBetterProtocol_, so your controller at this point is pretty much useless.
-What do we fix that?
+How do we fix that?

-Well one thing we can do is to throw away our entire operating system, add to it support for _WeKnowBetterProtocol_, recompiled it, and then install the new version.
+Well one thing we can do is to throw away our entire operating system, add to it support for _WeKnowBetterProtocol_, recompile it, and then install the new version.
 That doesn't sound like fun, right?
 Fortunately, Linux provides with a very useful feature: _kernel modules_.
 The developer of _WeKnowBetterProtocol_ can write a module for their controller that allows the kernel to understand _WeKnowBetterProtocol_ and then magically, and at runtime, insert (or install) the module